intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	A read-only flat-keyed file.
 	This file exists whether the controller is enabled or not.

-	It always reports the following three stats, which account for all the processes in the cgroup (including those in descendant cgroups):
+	It always reports the following four stats, which account for all the processes in the cgroup (including those in descendant cgroups):

 	- usage_usec
 	- user_usec
 	- system_usec
+	- nice_usec

+	When core scheduling (CONFIG_SCHED_CORE) is enabled, an additional stat is reported:

+	- core_sched.force_idle_usec

 	and the following five when the controller is enabled, which account for only the processes under the fair-class scheduler: